junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean takes a long inhale, breathing in the smell of the busiest city.
 Normal, ordinary people walk past them on the pedestrians, jostling their shoulders in the busy streets.

-Dean looks up at the skyscrapers and all those towering building around them, thinking for the first time, he might actually start to like Manhattan.
+Dean looks up at the skyscrapers and all those towering buildings around them, thinking for the first time, he might actually start to like Manhattan.

 <br>